Distance: 19.0 km – Elevation +120 m -150 m

-I must admit the night on the inflated mattress was not my best – being so close to the floor.
+I must admit the night on the inflated mattress was not my best being so close to the floor.
 So I was glad to rise for breakfast at the agreed time of 7.30.
-Monique had arranged with the Mayor of Corbiel for Tineke and me to stay in the old school room, a wonderful facility provided by the goodwill of the residents of Corbiel for pilgrims walking to Rome.
+Monique had arranged with the Mayor of Corbiel for Tineke and myself to stay in the old schoolroom, a wonderful facility provided by the goodwill of the residents of Corbiel for pilgrims walking to Rome.

 So no rush to leave the hospitality of Monique and Jean-Pierre which continued as we all enjoyed a convivial breakfast together.

 We each had a group photo taken by Monique’s daughter.

 Tineke had already left when I started the walk along the Roman road to Corbiel.
 It was already warm and would get much hotter as the day progressed.

 It was really just a straight 20 kilometre walk with one little confusing kink in the middle – two bends and five paths to choose from – I think we both chose the wrong path before finding the correct path.

 By midday, the sun was baking hot and in desperate need of shade and rest, I came upon a grain store where I found shelter from the heat of the day.
 After moving on I started to use my trekking umbrella for the first time to provide shade as I walked- it was a great help.

 I had overtaken Tineke so was the first to arrive at the Marie and attached schoolroom.
 Everywhere was open with a welcome sign on the schoolroom door.
 There was coffee and tea and rice cakes and two camp beds and a note from Mr. Mirofle to say that he would call by later.

 It was perfectly cool in the schoolroom – an oasis in the middle of the Roman road.
 No shower – but a cold water wash on a hot day was refreshing. Ì caught up with my laundry which was totally dry within a few hours.